 B-406.a: Point of Entry into Job Retention

-Boards must be aware that service code 39–Unsubsidized Employment always serves as the gateway, the first point of entry into job retention services, support services, or both.
+Boards must be aware that Unsubsidized Employment always serves as the gateway, the first point of entry into job retention services, support services, or both.
 This ensures that all job retention services, or support services provided during the job retention period are associated with, or connected to, the SNAP recipient’s employment entry.

-Specifically, service code 39–Unsubsidized Employment, used with fund code 87 (ABAWDs) or 88 (SNAP E&T General Population) and sub-fund code 44–SNAP E&T Job Retention, open the door to job retention services, support services, and the job retention period.
-See B-406.d for information on the sub-fund code.

-Boards must ensure that once service code 39–Unsubsidized Employment and sub-fund code 44–SNAP E&T Job Retention are entered into TWIST, Workforce Solutions Office staff:
+Boards must ensure that Workforce Solutions Office staff:

 notifies HHSC of the recipient’s full- or part-time employment entry;